petedavisdev/veghacker/README.md

 ## veghack *(noun)*
 A way to eat extra vegetables to a meal
-Example:
+Examples:
-- *Grating courgette into a bolognaise is a great veghack*
+- *Grating courgette into a bolognaise is a great veghack.*
 - *Do you know any good veghacks?*

 ## veghack *(verb)*
 To add extra vegetables into your diet.
-Examples: *Veghacking makes me healthier*
+Example: *Veghacking makes me healthier!*

 ## veghacker *(noun)*
-A person who aims to eat a variety of vegetables.
+A person who aims to eat a variety of vegetables every week.
-Examples: *I am a veghacker*
+Example: *I am a veghacker!*

 Why?
 - [BBC: Why are Brits obsessed with the same four vegetables?](https://www.bbc.co.uk/food/articles/veg_variety)